giovanna-afarelli/topMovies/README.md

 ## Packages

-This app uses Mobx for state managment, Hive for local store, Retrofit and Dio for network access.
+This app uses Mobx for state managment, Retrofit and Dio for network access.